kudobuilder/kudo.dev/content/blog/blog-2020-07-10-cassandra-ga.md

 The recovery controller mentioned above is currently a part of KUDO Cassandra, but there is no specific reason for that.
 The functionality is generic and could be used for any kind of stateful workload.
 There might be an option to integrate the functionality into KUDO core, or to extract the recovery controller into a separate project that can be used by multiple operators.

+#### Repeatable Tasks

+As mentioned in the section about the multi datacenter setups, KUDO Cassandra currently uses one stateful set per datacenter.
+A better configuration would actually be one stateful set per rack, which would allow more customisation, different node counts per racks, more freedom with labels, etc. The [Issue](https://github.com/kudobuilder/kudo/issues/1481) proposes repeatable phases or steps which would allow a dynamic number of stateful sets per datacenter.
+It is a complex feature that might open up a lot of possibilities for operator developers.

 <Authors about="aneumann" />